airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 ## Customizing Bootstrap font size and colors

 Customizing fonts and colors is particularly difficult with Bootstrap.
-If you change the base font size on your page, you'll also want to change header font sizes and margins/padding for text elements like paragraph tags.
+If you change the base font size on your page, you'll also want to change header font sizes and margins for text elements like paragraph tags.

-Fundamentally changing Bootstrap is not something you can easily do without recompiling Bootstrap's CSS.
+Fundamentally changing Bootstrap is not easy without recompiling Bootstrap's CSS.

 What do I mean by recompiling?
 Well, Bootstrap is built using a CSS preprocessor.
 There are dozens of variables that control Bootstrap appearance.
 A change in one of these variables can propagate throughout our website, affecting many different styles as appropriate.

 The official version of Bootstrap is maintained using the [LESS][] CSS preprocessor, but we're going to use the [Sass][] version due to Sass's popularity.

-## Using Bootstrap with Bower
+## Build Bootstrap with Sass, Gulp, and Bower

 We're going to use `bower` and `gulp` to compile Bootstrap, so we'll need [Node.js][].